crycode-de/ioBroker.discord/docs/en/README.md

 * Send messages, send files, send reactions (emojis), send reply messages, or send custom json-formated message contents
 * List server and channel members including member roles
 * Support for discord slash commands to get and set state values
-* Support for [text2command](https://github.com/ioBroker/ioBroker.text2command) (has to enabled for each `.message` state where it should be used)
+* Support for [text2command] (has to enabled for each `.message` state where it should be used)
+* Send and edit messages and await message reactions using Scripts

 Missing some feature?
-Feel free to submit a feature request on [GitHub](https://github.com/crycode-de/ioBroker.discord/issues/new/choose).
+Feel free to submit a feature request on [GitHub][GitHub New Issue].

 ## Creating a Discord bot

 To use this adapter, you need to create a Discord bot application.

-1. Got to the [Discord Developer Portal](https://discord.com/developers/applications) and login with your Discord account if not already logged in.
+1. Got to the [Discord Developer Portal] and login with your Discord account if not already logged in.
 2. In the _Applications_ view, click the button _New Application_ in the top right.
 [![New Application](./media/bot-creation-1.png)](./media/bot-creation-1.png)
 3. Choose a name for your application (this will be the name of your bot) and click _Create_.